preprocess_signals Module

 Detect outliers in all signal files in a folder.
 Returns a dictionary of files that contain outliers.

-Determines outliers by interpolating an inverse function from the peaks of the signal's spectrum, then finding the 'metric' aggregate (median by default) of the differences between the predicted spectrum, and the actual spectrum.
-Files are labelled as having outliers if any points are 'threshold' times greater than the predicted value.
+Determines outliers by interpolating an inverse function from the peaks of the signal's spectrum, then finding the metric aggregate (median by default) of the differences between the predicted spectrum, and the actual spectrum.
+Files are labelled as having outliers if any points are threshold times greater than the predicted value.

-detect_spectral_outliers(in_path:str, sampling_rate:float, window_ms:float=50.0, threshold:float=5.0, metric=np.median, low:float=None, high:float=None, cols=None, expression:str=None, file_ext:str='csv')
+def detect_spectral_outliers(in_path:str, column_names=None, sampling_rate:float=1000.0, window_ms:float=50.0, threshold:float=5.0, metric=np.median, low:float=None, high:float=None, expression:str=None, file_ext:str='csv')Parameters:

-: str
+in_path : str

 - Filepath to a directory to read signal files.

-: float
+sampling_rate : float

 - The sampling rate of the signal files.

-: float, optional (50.0)
+window_ms : float, optional (50.0)

 - The size of the outlier detection window in ms. The default is 50.0.

-: float, optional (5.0)
+threshold : float, optional (5.0)

 - The number of times greater than the metric a value has to be for classification as an outlier.
 The default is 5.0.

-: function, optional (np.median
+metric : function, optional (np.median)

 - The aggregation method to use.
 Valid methods are any aggregation function that works with a list or array (e.g.,

-).
-The default isnp.median
+np.mean).
+The default isnp.median.

-: float, optional (None)
+low : float, optional (None)

 - Lower frequency limit (Hz) of the outlier detection.
 The default is None, in which case no lower threshold is used.

-: float, optional (None)
+high : float, optional (None)

 - Upper frequency limit (Hz) of the outlier detection.
 The default is None, in which case no upper threshold is used.

-: str, optional (None)
+expression : str, optional (None)

 - A regular expression.
 If provided, will only apply the outlier detection to files whose local paths inside of

-match the regular expression.
+in_pathmatch the regular expression.
 The default is None.

-: str, optional ('csv')
+file_ext : str, optional ('csv')

 - The file extension for files to read.
 Only detects outliers in files with this extension.
 The default is 'csv'.